-The freshwater part of the Barton Springs segment consists of two major zones: (1) the Recharge Zone, where rocks of the Aquifer are exposed and hydrologically unconfined6; and (2) the Confined Zone, where the Aquifer is overlain by other rock units (such as clay) and generally is hydrologically confined.
+The freshwater part of the Barton Springs segment consists of two major zones: (1) the Recharge Zone, where rocks of the Aquifer are exposed and hydrologically unconfined; and (2) the Confined Zone, where the Aquifer is overlain by other rock units (such as clay) and generally is hydrologically confined.
 There is a transitional area between the two zones where the hydrologic conditions (confined vs unconfined) can vary depending upon drought or non-drought conditions (Slade et al., 1986).

 The Recharge Zone as defined herein covers about 107 square miles (277 square km) of the Planning Area (Figure 3-1).
 Recharge is the process by which water enters and replenishes an aquifer.
 Most recharge to the Aquifer is derived from streams originating in the Contributing Zone, up gradient and generally west of the Recharge Zone.
 Water flowing onto the Recharge Zone sinks into numerous caves, sinkholes, and fractures along numerous (ephemeral [briefly flowing] to intermittent [periodically flowing]) streams (Slade et al., 1986).
 For the Barton Springs segment, Slade (2014) estimated that as much as 75% of recharge to the aquifer is from water flowing in these streams.
 The remaining recharge (25%) occurs as infiltration through soils or direct flow into discrete recharge features in the upland areas of the Recharge Zone (Slade, 2014).
 Hauwert and Sharp (2014), building on investigations by Hauwert (2009, 2011) estimate that recharge in the uplands (autogenic) is about 28% under average rainfall conditions.
-Under higher than average rainfall, autogenic recharge can be as high as 30-45% of precipitation
+Under higher than average rainfall, autogenic recharge can be as high as 30-45% of precipitation (Hauwert and Sharp, 2014).
+These studies recognize that a significant amount of recharge to the Edwards Aquifer is from flow in the creeks that cross the Recharge Zone.
+Additional potential sources of inflows and recharge to the Aquifer are discussed in section 3.2.2.1.2.
+Sources and Implications of Variation in Springflow at Barton Springs.

-6 Unconfined aquifers or zones are not overlain by relatively impermeable rock unit(s).
+&lt;sup>6 Unconfined aquifers or zones are not overlain by relatively impermeable rock unit(s).
 Water levels in tightly cased wells in unconfined units are below the top of the aquifer or hydrozone (unless the land surface is flooded).
 Confined aquifers or zones are overlain by relatively impermeable rock unit(s).
 Water levels in tightly cased wells in confined units are above the top of the aquifer or zone and are above land surface where springs flow.